onfido/onfido-android-sdk/README.md

 Alternatively, you can search the support documentation available via the customer experience portal, [public.support.onfido.com](https://public.support.onfido.com/s/).

 Previous versions of the SDK will be supported for a month after a new major version release.
 Note that when the support period has expired for an SDK version, no bug fixes will be provided, but the SDK will keep functioning (until further notice).
+More details can be found in our [SDK version releases guide](https://developers.onfido.com/guide/sdk-version-releases).

-Copyright 2023 Onfido, Ltd. All rights reserved.
+Copyright 2024 Onfido, Ltd. All rights reserved.